rogin/Snippets/Connect/Mirth.md

 ## New functionality in Rhino v1.7.13

+The [How Do I](HowDoI.md) also has a section to determine which JS functions are available with each version of Mirth.

 (Rhino 1.7.12 is in Mirth 3.12.0, and Rhino 1.7.13 in Mirth 4.2, so it may have been included in the initial Mirth 4.x line)

-_agermano_: like I said, the `map[foo]` should work in your current mirth version (I've tested it with rhino 1.7.13, but not actually in mirth) when map is a `java.util.Map` in prior rhino versions a js object is implemented with `NativeObject` and a java Map would have been represented by `NativeJavaObject` (basically a wrapper class.) rhino 1.7.13 introduced `NativeJavaMap` as a subclass of `NativeJavaObject` that adds this behavior.
+_agermano_: like I said, the `map[foo]` should work in your current mirth version (I've tested it with rhino 1.7.13, but not actually in mirth) when map is a `java.util.Map` in prior rhino versions a js object is implemented with `NativeObject` and a java `Map` would have been represented by `NativeJavaObject` (basically a wrapper class.) rhino 1.7.13 introduced `NativeJavaMap` as a subclass of `NativeJavaObject` that adds this behavior.
 Also `NativeJavaList`, which allows you to access a `java.util.List` by index like a js array instead of using the get method.

 ## Blank messages and mappings in dashboard